IRS Compliance While in Collections: A Taxpayer Checklist

 Review all IRS correspondence received in the last twelve months to identify the specific notice that placed your account into collection.
 Contact the IRS or use the IRS online account to verify the current status and balance owed.

-Officer has been assigned.
+Determine whether the Automated Collection System handles your account or if a revenue officer has been assigned.
 This distinction affects the types of notices you will receive, response deadlines, and negotiation options available to you.

 Continuing to file on schedule demonstrates ongoing compliance and reduces the IRS's incentive to escalate enforcement.
 Failure to file while in collections is treated as non-cooperation.

-Financial Standards for allowable expenses on Form 433-A. Not all actual expenses are allowed, and housing, transportation, and other categories have specific caps under IRS guidelines.
+Document your monthly income and expenses, but understand that the IRS uses Collection Financial Standards for allowable expenses on Form 433-A. Not all actual expenses are allowed, and housing, transportation, and other categories have specific caps under IRS guidelines.

 Final levy notices give you thirty days to request a Collection Due Process hearing.
 Missing this window eliminates your chance to request a CDP hearing and shifts power entirely to the IRS.

-Appeals, which is separate from and independent of the Collection function.
+A CDP hearing allows you to meet with an appeals officer from the IRS Independent Office of Appeals, which is separate from and independent of the collection function.
 You must request the hearing in writing within thirty days from the notice date using Form 12153.

 Filing and paying on time for the current year shows the IRS you are compliant despite owing a prior debt.
 Late filings or new unpaid balances give the IRS grounds to accelerate enforcement on both old and new debts simultaneously.